 Parents and children are invited to participate in an information session to see if NatureYear might be a great choice for your child.
-Information sessions are offered on select dates from March through May 2018.
-Click HERE to see the session dates and RSVP!
+Information sessions are offered on select dates in April and May 2019.

 The Learning Garden is for tasting, smelling, planting, watering, and harvesting.

 The Farm is where most of the vegetables are grown.
 It is great to see (and help!) the farmers and the high school students who are working and learning.
 Our honeybees have hives here, and the strawberry patch is a fun place to forage for snacks.

 Our Farm Animals offer lots of opportunities for observation and for learning to interact gently with living things.
 Our year-round residents include chickens, ducks, turkeys, goats, and sheep.
 Springtime brings baby chicks and piglets!